 - sprinkle fresh chopped parsley on top of the clams and serve with grated romano cheese.

-I know that purists will tell you that you Never put cheese on seafood, but its up to what you enjoy and how you like to eat.
+I know that purists will tell you that you Never put cheese on seafood, but it’s what you enjoy and how you like to eat.
 If you like grated cheese like we do, then add it on and enjoy your meal